Visualizing#

 To remove materials from a node and its descendants call the SBNode.removeMaterialsFromDescendants() function on the node.

-You can create you own visual presets - a visual preset gets several arguments (some of them are optional):
+You can create you own visual presets - a visual preset step gets several arguments (some of them are optional):

 • A selection: a Node Specification Language (NSL) expression and an arbitrary name for the selection which will be used for naming the visual model if one should be created.